tidepool-org/tidepool-org.github.io/_docs/tidepool-api.md

 }
 ```

-### Who can access my data?
+### Who can access a given user's data?

-This generates the list of userids that have access to your data, and which permissions they have.
+This generates the list of userids that have access to the specified user's data, and which permissions they have.

 ```
 GET /access/:groupId
 x-tidepool-session-token: <token>
 ```

-The groupId here is your userId, or someone for whom you have administrative permission.
+The groupId here is the userId belonging to the session token, or someone for whom that user has admin permission.
 The response to this request would look something like this:

 ```javascript
 {